-Residential East is a predominantly residential area forming the eastern extent of town.
-The street plan and subdivision was created historically and were not subject to the current requirements under the country sewer policy, and were not required to be connected to reticulated servicing.
+Residential East is predominantly a residential area forming the eastern extent of town.
+The road layout and subdivision were created historically and were not required to be connected to reticulated servicing.
 Street blocks in the north east, and the south of the precinct have not yet been developed.